-Attention: Precertification is required for all hospital admissions except for medical emergency services, maternity admissions, and as required by Federal law.
-You can find more information about this in the Medical Necessity and Precertification section of this booklet.
+Attention: Precertification is required for all hospital admissions except for medical emergency services, maternity admission, or if prohibited by Federal law.
+The plan will only pay for care that is medically necessary and not investigational, as determined by us.
+The definitions of medical necessity and investigational are found in the Definitions section of this booklet.